Luke-ebbis/neuralplexer-workflow/README.md

 ## About

 When `pixi run make` is executed, the snakemake pipeline sets up neuralplexer and predicts each listed complex in `data`.
+Additionally, summary statistics are calculated and plotted as shown below.
+These summary statistics end up in `results/analysis`

 ![](resources/pipeline.png)